-- With the following proceeding the internal RAM of the CPU is completely deleted and the CPU is reset to delivery state. - Please regard that the MPI address is also reset to default 2 and the IP address of the Ethernet PG/OP channel is reset to 0.0.0.0! - A factory reset may also be executed by the command FACTORY_RESET. ♦ Chap.
-4.17 'CMD auto commands' page 98 - 1.
-Switch the CPU to STOP.
+With the following proceeding the internal RAM of the CPU is completely deleted and the CPU is reset to delivery state.

+Please regard that the MPI address is also reset to default 2 and the IP address of the Ethernet PG/OP channel is reset to 0.0.0.0!

+A factory reset may also be executed by the command FACTORY_RESET. & Chapter 4.17 'CMD - auto commands' on page 86